ava-labs/avalanchego/vms/platformvm/config/config.md

 _Uint64_

-Fee that must be burned by every subnet creating transaction after AP3
+Fee that must be burned by every Subnet creating transaction after AP3

 ### `TransformSubnetTxFee`

 _Uint64_

-Fee that must be burned by every transform subnet transaction
+Fee that must be burned by every transform Subnet transaction

 ### `CreateBlockchainTxFee`